-The counterparty default risks that UW is exposed arise from its exposure to banks, in relation to cash, reinsurers and other debtors, includeing policyholders.
+UW is exposed to counterparty default risks that arise from its exposure to banks, in relation to cash, reinsurers and other debtors, including policyholders.
 Default risk is the risk that these counterparties are unwilling or unable to honour their obligations to the Company.
 In assessing counterparty default risk, the Company further considers the default exposure of risk mitigations, and the interactions with other risks, such as underwriting risks.

 UW manage its cash counterparty risk by using only rated banks, unless there is a regulatory requirement to the contrary.
-It holds reinsurance deposits from its principle reinsuer which can be offset in the event of default.
-Limits are set through the Risk Appettie Statement and other exposures monitored against these.
+It holds reinsurance deposits from its principle reinsurer which can be offset in the event of default.
+Limits are set through the Risk Appetite Statement and other exposures monitored against these.